R & D of prototype iTOF-MRPC at CEE: Introduction

-CEE spectrometer comprises a set of sub-detectors, including beam monitor, T0 detector~\cite{hu2017t0}, time projection chamber (TPC)~\cite{li2016simulation}, inner TOF (iTOF), multi-wire drift chamber (MWDC)~\cite{sun2018drift}, external TOF (eTOF), zero-degree calorimeter (ZDC)~\cite{zhu2021prototype} and a large super-conducting dipole magnet.
-In the middle rapidity, or polar angle region (25$^{\circ}$ - 107$^{\circ}$) in the laboratory frame, the measurement and identification systems for charged particles are iTOF combined with TPC.
-The T0 detector provides a precise starting time for both iTOF and eTOF.To maximize the acceptance and detection efficiency, the iTOF system is divided into four regions closely placed to the TPC.
-The TOF system is critical for the identification of charged particles in the GeV energy region.According to the successful operation experiences of multi-gap resistive plate chamber (MRPC) in other heavy-ion experiments \cite{star2007study,zeballos1996new,deppner2012glass}, CEE also adopts MRPC technology to build its TOF system.
-The performance requirements of iTOF-MRPC were obtained by simulation, including time resolution, granularity, and number of channels.
-We developed and tested the iTOF-MRPC prototype that fulfilled these requirements, which have been reported in a previous paper\cite{wang2022cee}.
-However, study of the prototype iTOF-MRPC also revealed some problems that need to be improved .
-In this paper, we will introduce our development of a signal transmission model for iTOF-MRPC, with main factors such as the geometric structure, material, signal propagation and impedance matching taken into account.
-Experimental test are performed and compared with the simulation results to verify the model.
-Some key parameters that significantly affect the integrity of the signal are identified.
-It is shown that the integrity of the signal can be further improved by choosing appropriate structure and impedance matching.
+The CEE spectrometer comprises a set of sub-detectors, including a beam monitor, T0 detector~\cite{hu2017t0}, time projection chamber (TPC)~\cite{li2016simulation}, internal TOF (iTOF ), multiwire drift chamber (MWDC)~\cite{sun2018drift}, external TOF (eTOF), zero-degree calorimeter (ZDC)~\cite{zhu2021prototype}, and large superconducting dipole magnet.
+In the mid-rapidity or polar angle region (25-107$^{\circ}$) in the laboratory frame, the measurement and identification systems for charged particles are iTOF combined with TPC.
+Based on the successful operation of multi-gap resistive plate chamber (MRPC) in other heavy-ion experiments\cite{star2007study,zeballos1996new,deppner2012glass}, the CEE also adopts MRPC technology to build its TOF system.
+The performance requirements of the iTOF-MRPC, including the time resolution, granularity, and the number of channels, were obtained by simulation.
+We developed and tested an iTOF-MRPC prototype that fulfilled these requirements, as reported in a previous paper\cite{wang2022cee}.
+However, a study of the iTOF-MRPC prototype also revealed some features that need to be addressed.
+In this study, we introduce our development of a signal transmission model for iTOF-MRPC, considering main factors such as geometric structure, material, signal propagation, and impedance matching.
+Experimental tests were performed and the results were compared with the simulation results to verify the model.
+Key parameters that significantly affected the integrity of the signal were identified.
+The integrity of the signal can be further improved by choosing an appropriate structure and impedance matching.